 Initially, the student might be most motivated by tangible rewards.
 Ideally, we want to be moving them away from the prize box.
 Instead, keep other kinds of prizes like adult approval and peer appreciation available and suggest them occasionally.
 Eventually, students tire of the prize box and try out more socially motivating rewards.

 You can also make only two rewards available, with one that is more socially or internally reinforcing.

 Make It Theirs

-I know sticker charts or printed one-page contracts are simple and ready to go.
-But unfortunately, they are dull and miss an opportunity to engage a student.
+Sticker charts or printed one-page contracts are simple and ready to go.
+However, they need to be more active and take advantage of an opportunity to engage a student.

 For your next behavior plan, focus on developing the goals with the student, finding truly motivating rewards, and creating a visually and personally appealing plan.

 Templates, guides, and charts to help you create engaging and effective behavior plans for students.